ni/grpc-labview/tests/New_ATS/README.md

    - Delete the pre-existing `Generated Server` folder that contains the gRPC Server.
    - Regenerate the gRPC server using the protofile.
    - Copy the `Start Sync.vi` and `Run Service.vi` from the `Impl` folder into the new `Generated Server` folder.
-   - Run the pre-written python clients in the `Python_client` which uses pytest to run all the testcases for each rpc.
+   - Run the pre-written python clients in the `Python_client` folder which uses pytest to run all the testcases for each rpc.
 The testcases are defined in the form of json files in the `testcases` folder.
    - Prints the verbose output of each testcase onto the terminal.

 ### How to run?